micxer/xbar-secure-totp-plugin/README.md

 ## Prerequisites

 You need to have oath-toolkit installed.
-Use `brew install oath-toolkit` and update the path to `oathtool` in the script if necessary.
+To do that you can use `brew install oath-toolkit`.
+If your environment is not special the script should pick up the correct path to the `oathtool` binary.
+If not, you can set the path manually in the script.

 ## Usage